-When you go online, you often entrust vital personal information, such as your name, address, and credit card number, to your Internet Service Provider and to the website you are using.
+When you access the web, you often entrust vital personal information to your Internet Service Provider and to the website you are using, such as your name, address, and credit card number.
 What happens to this data?
 Could it fall into the wrong hands?
-What rights do you have regarding your personal information?
+What rights do you have with regards to your personal information?

-Common EU rules have been established to ensure that your personal data enjoys a high standard of protection everywhere in the EU.
-Since 2009, new requirements have been introduced and are being implemented by the Commission.
+Common EU rules have been established to ensure that personal data enjoy a high standard of protection everywhere in the EU.
+Since 2009, new requirements have been introduced and implemented by the Commission.

-Under the EU Data Protection Directive, personal data can only be gathered under strict conditions and for a legitimate purpose.
+The EU Data Protection Directive ensures that personal data can only be gathered under strict conditions and for legitimate purposes.
 Organisations that collect and manage your personal information must also protect it from misuse and respect certain rights.
-In 2012, the Commission proposed a major reform of the EU legal framework on the protection of personal data.
-The new proposals will strengthen individual rights and tackle the challenges of globalisation and new technologies.
+In 2012, the Commission proposed a major reform of the EU legal framework on the personal data protection.
+The new proposals strengthens individual rights and tackles the challenges of globalisation and new technologies.

-- Informed consent for "cookies" and other devices: the new rules require Member States to ensure users have given their consent when data such as cookies (small text files stored by a user's web browser) is stored and accessed in their computer, smartphone or other device connected to the Internet.
-The Commission has encouraged the media and advertising industry to develop codes of conduct to implement the new rules in user-friendly ways, on the condition that they comply with the legal requirements of the Directive.
+The new rules require Member States to ensure that users grant their consent before cookies (small text files stored in the user's web browser) are stored and accessed in computers, smartphones or other device connected to the Internet.
+The Commission has encouraged the media and the advertising industry to develop codes of conduct to implement new user-friendly rules, given they comply with the legal requirements of the Directive.

-- Personal data breaches: telecoms operators and Internet Service Providers normally hold a range of data about their customers.
-In general, providers are required to keep this data confidential and secure.
-However, sometimes the data can be stolen or lost, or someone could gain unauthorised access to it.
-Under the new rules, the provider has to report such "personal data breaches" to the national authority and inform the subscriber or individual directly if there is a risk to personal data or privacy.
+Telecom operators and Internet Service Providers possess a huge amount of customers data, which must be kept confidential and secure.
+However, sometimes sensible information can be stolen or lost, or illegally accessed.
+The new rules set out by the Commission ensure that the provider reports any "personal data breach" to the national authority and informs the subscriber or individual directly of any risk related to personal data or privacy.
 The Commission is currently preparing additional rules to make sure that the personal data breaches are reported in a consistent way across the EU.